AVIATION MAINTENANCE TECHNOLOGY

 California Aeronautical University has a lot more to offer than just pilot training.
 Keeping a fleet of aircraft running like clockwork requires qualified professionals with the training, skill and passion for aviation maintenance technology.

-Perhaps the most important field in aviation, aviation maintenance technicians are always in high demand.
 Can you see yourself on the team of technicians who keep the airway safe and have a knack for technical and mechanical details?
 Our aircraft maintenance program is designed to help you learn skills used in keeping fleets of planes running smoothly.